-- Design and production in composite materials and sandwiches
+- Design and production using conventional materials, composite and sandwich materials.

-- Project : Design, production and testing (validation) composite beam construction
+- Project: Design, production and testing (validation) of a composite beam construction.

 Block exchange course

-This exchange course is offered once or twice a year in a block during a semester.
+This exchange course is offered once a year in a block during a semester (September - January).

-This also is a specialisation exchange course.
-This means it enables you to further deepen your skills and knowledge within your own profession (professional profile).
+This also is a specialisation exchange course, enabling you to further develop your skills and knowledge within your own profession (professional profile).

 The learning outcomes listed below will help you decide whether this exchange course matches your personal goals.

-After completing this minor, you will be able to work as a lightweight design specialist in the engineering department of a bodywork construction company or engineering office.
-You will have the necessary know-how and skills to initialise and realise innovative processes in the development of lighter body constructions and (vehicle, airplane, ship) constructions.
+After completing this minor, you will be able to work as a lightweight design engineer at an engineering firm, or manufacturing plant.
+You will have developed know-how and skills to initialize and realize innovative solutions for the development of lighter vehicles.

 You will study: